meg768/homey-socket.io/README.md

 # Socket IO

-Adds support for socket.io to Homey
+Adds support for socket.io to Homey.